cylc/cylc-admin/docs/proposal-spawn-on-d.md

 Get task proxies to record who depends on each of their outputs (according to the graph).
 Then:
-1. At start-up auto-spawn tasks with no one upstream to do it for them, and continue to do this as the workflow evolves
+1. At start-up auto-spawn tasks with no one upstream to do it for them, and continue to do this as the workflow evolves (to the runahead limit)
 1. As outputs are completed, spawn (if not already spawned) children and update their prerequisites directly
    - see [Active waiting tasks](#active-waiting-tasks), below
-1. Remove finished tasks (succeeded or failed) when all of their parents have finished, unless that would empty the task pool (which implies a stall)
+1. Remove finished tasks when all of their parents have finished, unless that would empty the task pool (which implies a stall)
    - see [Active finished tasks](#active-finished-tasks), below
 1. If the workflow stalls, shut down after a configurable timeout
    - see [What is in the task pool](#what-is-in-the-task-pool) and [Scheduler shutdown](#scheduler-shutdown), below

-Details are discussed below because some aspects of this implementation are choices that are not fundamental to the SoD concept.
+Details are discussed below.
+Some aspects of this implementation are not fundamental to the SoD concept.
 E.g. is a task "on demand" as soon as its first prerequisite is satisfied, or only when all of them are satisfied? - SoD can be made to work either way, but the former happens to be more straightforward, at least initially.

-SoD requires housekeeping (below) of (tasks with) partially completed prerequisites and finished tasks with conditional prerequisites, but that can be done entirely in memory (unless/until we want automatic use of previous-flow outputs - below).
+SoD requires housekeeping (below) of tasks with partially satisfied prerequisites (in order to determine when they are fully satisfied) and finished tasks with conditional prerequisites (to prevent conditional reflow).
+But this can be done entirely in memory (so long as we don't have automatic use of previous-flow outputs, below).

 ## Implementation Details